-5. Conduct interview (10%)
+4. Conduct interview (10%)

-• Contact the interviewee and make an appointment

-- Conduct an interview at least for an hour (audio-recorded) - Listen to the audio-recording and ask the interviewee for additional information if necessary
+- Contact the interviewee and make an appointment - Conduct an interview at least for an hour (audio-recorded or video-recorded if conducted on zoom) - Listen to the audio-recording and ask the interviewee for additional information if necessary

-6. Write, Peer Comment and Revise (20%)
+5. Write, Peer Comment, Present your article (30%)

-- Write an engaging, organized and detailed interview article - Submit the 1st, 2nd and 3rd drafts - Help each other improve the article throughout the revising process - Receive feedback from Japanese students to improve the article - Have your interviewee check your article - Submit the final draft (approx. 3000 to 4000 words; 5 to 6 pages) including some pictures with captions
+- Write an engaging, organized and detailed interview article - Submit the 1st, 2nd and 3rd drafts - Help each other improve the article throughout the revising process - Receive feedback from Japanese students to improve the article - Have your interviewee check your article - Submit the final draft (approx. 3000 to 4000 words; 5 to 6 pages) including some pictures with captions - Present your article and lead a discuss session